-ACCOUNTING FOR RETAIL MANAGERS COURSE CODE: MVRL-1322
+ACCOUNTING FOR RETAIL MANAGERS Course Code: MVRL-1322

 Examination Time: 3 Hours

-4 Hours/weeks
+4 Hours/week

 L-T-P

+Total Marks: 100

+Theory Marks: 80

+CA: 20

 Eight questions of equal marks are to be set, two in each of the four sections (A-D).
 Questions of sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one from each section.
 The fifth question may be attempted from any section.
-Each question will carry 16 marks.
+Each question will carry 16marks.